-- Raw Data → Evaluate & Import Micrographs - press the Browse button - This should cause a browser window to open - · Browse to the orig_micrographs folder and select all images.
-Press 'OK' - Change the Box Size to 384. - If you change to the Command tab, you can see (and edit) the exact EMAN2 command that will be executed when you press Launch. - Press Launch. - Four windows will appear: Control Panel, Micrograph View, Plot and 2D FFT.
+- Raw Data → Evaluate & Import Micrographs - press the Browse button - This should cause a browser window to open - Browse to the orig_micrographs folder and select all images.
+Press 'OK' - Change the Box Size to 384.
+(256-1024 is typical, nothing to do with particle size) - Press Launch. - Four windows will appear: Control Panel, Micrograph View, Plot and 2D FFT.
 You will need to arrange these windows so you can see them all.
 Make the micrograph window as large as you can, without obscuring the others.
 Use the mouse-wheel to zoom the micrograph window so you can see the entire micrograph and its pattern of green boxes.
 Select the first image file in the Control Panel. - In the Control Panel window, change Ctf Zeroes to None.
 This will remove the pattern of green rings obscuring the 2-D FFT. - Unselect the Invert and X-ray Pixels check boxes in the Control Panel.
-Particles should be white on a darker background.
-If the particles were darker, you would leave Invert selected.
-This data is scanned film, if the data was collected on CCD, you would leave X-ray Pixels checked. - In the micrograph window, clicking on any green box will toggle it on/off.
+This data is scanned film, if the data was collected on CCD, you would leave both checked. - In the micrograph window, clicking on any green box will toggle it on/off.
 Note that it may not be obvious that a single 'off' box in the center of 8 other 'on' boxes is actually off, since the lines overlap.
 The 'on' boxes define the region used for the power spectrum calculation.
 If there is contamination or some other artifact present in the image, turn 'off' the boxes in these regions.